chinamike65/hugo-tuolesi/content/book3/book3en.md

 This is a slight suffering in hell, which is not a metaphor for incapacity and a small amount.

-That is to say, if in the human world, if there are 300 people holding spears every day and piercing our bodies continuously for years and months, this kind of pain must be extremely unbearable, but compared with the pain in resurrection hell, But only slightly.
+That is to say, if in the human world, if there are 300 people holding spears every day and piercing our bodies continuously for years and months, this kind of pain must be extremely unbearable, but compared with the pain in Reviving Hell, it is only a slight discomfort.

 242

-Moreover, the resurrection hell is also the hell that suffers the least among the hot hells, and sentient beings will only be temporarily released from the pain when they Dharmaint.
+Moreover, the Reviving Hell is also the hell with the least suffering among all the hot hells, and sentient beings will only be temporarily released from the pain when they faint.

-One can imagine how terrifying the suffering of beings in hell is.
+One can imagine how terrifying the suffering of beings in this hell is.

-(2) Black Line Hell In the Black Line Hell, there are guards such as Ava Bull Head and Yaxia Pig Head.
+(2) Black Line Hell

+In the Black Line Hell, there are guards such as Ava Bull Head and Yaxia Pig Head.
 The appearance of the guards follows the karma of all sentient beings.

-If sentient beings in hell often kill fish during their lifetime, what they see is the head of a fish; if they often kill sheep, what they see is the head of a sheep, and their body is the appearance of a human being.
+If sentient beings in hell often kill fish during their lifetime, what they see is the head of a fish; if they often kill sheep, what they see is the head of a sheep, and their body has the appearance of a human body.

 These jailers use black thread to draw a lot of lines on the bodies of sentient beings, and then use saws and axes to cut the bodies of sentient beings into pieces according to the lines drawn.

-The pieces of meat that were cut into pieces and the blood that flowed out were all painful.
+The pieces of meat that are cut into pieces and the blood that flowed out were all painful.

-But even so, he will not die or Dharmaint.
+But even so, he will not die or faint.

-We humans will not be like this, the blood that has been shed, the flesh and blood that has been broken, will not feel.
+We humans will not be like this, the blood that has been shed, the flesh and blood that has been broken, we will not feel it.

-Because all beings in hell are reborn, and their own karma is like this, this is the black line hell.
+Because all beings in hell are reborn, according to their own karma, this is the black line hell.

-The sentient beings in the hell below the black line hell, no matter what kind of torture they suffer, they will not Dharmaint or die, they can only endure the pain alive.
+The sentient beings in the hell below the Black Line Hell, no matter what kind of torture they suffer, they will not faint or die, they can only endure the pain alive.

 243

+(3) Rounding Up and Crushing Hell

-(3) If you kill too many living beings in hitting hell, you will be reborn in hitting hell.
+If you kill too many living beings, you will be reborn in the Rounding Up and Crushing Hell.

-For example, a person who often kills sheep, when he is reincarnated into hell, will have a lot of huge rocks and iron balls in the shape of a goat like a mountain.
-After coming out, the internal organs are squeezed out from the mouth and anus.
+For example, a person who often kills sheep, when he is reborn into hell, will be hit by a lot of huge rocks and iron balls in the shape of a goat like a mountain.
+After being crushed, the internal organs are squeezed out from the mouth and anus.
 It is very painful.
-This is hitting hell.
+This is the Rounding Up and Crushing Hell.

-If you were a person who often killed and caught fish during his lifetime, after he fell into the Hell, it would be the iron stone of the image of the fish that would hit him.
+If you were a person who often killed and caught fish during his lifetime, after he fell into the Hell, it would be the iron stone in the shape of the fish that would hit him.

-(4) Howling hell Howling hell is full of big, red-hot iron plates, and all beings in hell are forced to flee and hide everywhere.
+(4) Howling hell

+Howling hell is full of big, red-hot iron plates, and all beings in hell are forced to run and hide everywhere.

 When escaping, you will see a square iron house, and run into the house.
 As soon as you enter, the iron door will automatically close, and the whole iron house will burn and become even hotter.
-At this time, there is nowhere to run if you want to run.
-Can only howl in pain, this is howling hell.
+At this time, there is nowhere to run even if you could.
+You can only howl in pain, this is Howling Hell.

-(5) Howling Hell 244
+(5) Great Howling Hell 244

-The difference between the Howling Hell and the Howling Hell is that there are two layers of iron houses.
-After beings escaped into an iron house, they find that there is another layer.
+The difference between the Howling Hell and the Great Howling Hell is that there are two florrs in the iron houses.
+After beings escaped into an iron house, they find that there is another floor.
 Once this layer runs in, the doors of the two layers are all closed, and there is self-karma inside.
 The existing iron dogs and iron birds come to bite and peck at the eyes, and at the same time, the inside is even hotter, and they are also scorched like fire.

 Even if you escape the first floor, you cannot escape the second floor.

 The heart is more painful, howling louder, this is howling hell.

-The reasons for being born in this hell are: any of the ten unwholesome kamma, and drinking alcohol without restraint.
+The reasons for being born in this hell are: any of the ten unwholesome deeds, and drinking alcohol without restraint.

 The sutra says:

-The drinker is born in the place of howling, the drinker is born in the vicinity.
+The drinker is born in the place of howling,

+the drinker is born in the vicinity.

-That is to say, not only those who drink alcohol frequently will be reborn in the screaming hell, but those who often pour and persuade others to drink will also be reborn in the nearby hell, the marginal hell.
+That is to say, not only those who drink alcohol frequently will be reborn in the howling hell, but those who often pour and persuade others to drink will also be reborn in the Neighbouring Hells.

-(6) Fiery Hell In the fiery hell, there is a huge iron pot.
+(6) Fiery Hell

+In the fiery hell, there is a huge iron pot.
 There is red molten iron in the iron pot, which is boiling all the time.
 All beings are thrown into the iron pot to cook.

-Sometimes the red-hot iron rod is inserted from the bottom to the top of the head, burning all over the body, this is the fiery hell.
+Sometimes a red-hot iron poker is inserted from the bottom to the top of the head, burning all over the body, this is the fiery hell.

 (7) Blazing Hell 245